nawka12/CogNotez/README.md

    - Verify SEARXNG_URL environment variable
    - Check if SearXNG is running on the correct port
    - Ensure proper CORS configuration in SearXNG

+3. **Ollama Compatibility**:
+   - Not all Ollama models support tool calling required for SearXNG integration
+   - If web search doesn't work with Ollama, try switching to OpenRouter or use a different Ollama model
+   - The app will automatically fall back to manual search if tool calling fails

 ### Web Scraping Issues